Chenfeng1271/awesome-MNER/README.md

     5 Applying the same code in different environments even in different GPUs has results with large variance...

     6 It has two mainstreams depending on image+text or caption+text as input.
-DAMO-series works mainly focus on the latter one, which is proved to be more extandable and SOTA than others, but need at least 8 GPUs.
+DAMO-series works mainly focus on the latter one, which is proved to be more extandable and SOTA than others.

 ## <span id="head6"> *Contact Me* </span>